See why working on one’s mental health over the summer while there is a break can provide a stronger foundation for the school year ahead.

 Typically, there is an increase in high school and college students seeking eating disorder treatment during the early summer months, and this can be a result of several factors.
 The transition out of the school routine can be stressful, especially if it involves moving back home or to a new environment.
 The expectations and comparisons that come with the summer months also present challenges, such as feeling insecure about how we look and spend our time.
 The idea of adding treatment during the summer season can feel daunting.

 However, returning to school well on the path to recovery can make all the difference in an individual’s academic and social life.
-Working on someone’s mental health over the summer while there is a break in rigorous studies, sports, and social calendars can provide stronger foundation for the school year ahead.
+Working on someone’s mental health over the summer while there is a break in rigorous studies, sports, and social calendars can provide a stronger foundation for the school year ahead.

 Possible eating disorder signs parents should be on the lookout for